patrice-lew/Project-3-Advanced-R/README.md

 - CDC COVID data was used as the data source

-# Title: "COVID-19 Total Cases Informational Graph: Miami-Dade, Broward & Palm Beach Counties"
+## Title: COVID-19 Total Cases Informational Graph: Miami-Dade, Broward & Palm Beach Counties